Hochelaga-Maisonneuve: Present day

 In December 2020, the camp was shut down by the police, following a fire a few days earlier and hygiene concerns.
 This occurred despite promises from the mayor that they would not be forcibly relocated.

 However, by the summer of 2022, many of the occupants had gradually returned, and were again removed by the SPVM in June, leading to an outcry from homeless advocates and certain opposition politicians.

 Features

 A notable attraction is the Olympic Park, which contains the Stadium, Olympic Tower, Saputo Stadium, Biodome, Olympic Pool and Maurice Richard Arena.
 The Biodome was renovated between 2018 and 2020.
 It reopened to the public on August 31, 2020.

-Part of Parc Maisonneuve is in the neighbourhood, as it the Marché Maisonneuve, one of the city's largest public markets.
+Part of Parc Maisonneuve is in the neighbourhood, as is the Marché Maisonneuve, one of the city's largest public markets.

 Recent features to develop include Promenade Ontario, a shopping street that becomes pedestrian in the summer to host street fairs and street performers.

 The revitalized Place Simon Valois, a public square on the corner of Ontario and Valois, is home to a variety of new commerces and attractions as well.

 The borough operates the Hochelaga and Maisonneuve libraries.